Skip to content

 Returns:

-GraphManifest: Inferred manifest with schema and ingestion model.
+GraphManifest: Inferred manifest with schema, ingestion model, and bindings.

 """